Construction Stormwater Runoff

 This authorization is typically granted under the Texas Pollutant Discharge Elimination System (TPDES) General Permit TXR150000.

 In addition to the state requirement, the City of Galveston's stormwater ordinance may also require local permits to discharge stormwater from your construction site.
 At a minimum, proof of coverage under TXR150000 is required to be submitted to the city engineer during the plan review/permit process to verify that the site operator is prepared to implement the controls necessary to comply with the TPDES permit.

 In addition, city inspectors have the right to visit and inspect the site for compliance with the city's ordinance.

 Report a Noncompliant Construction Site

-Citizens can also assist the city in identifying noncompliant construction sites by contacting the city's Compliance Division.
-This can be done either by calling 409-797-3660, or online.
+Citizens can also assist the city in identifying noncompliant construction sites by contacting the City Marshal's Office.
+This can be done either by calling 409-797-3647, or online.

 - Stormwater Discharges from Construction Activities: Ensure Regulation